 Rice salads are a staple on summer tables in Italy.
 They’re an especially fine choice for cookouts and other summer get togethers, as they can (and in fact should) be made ahead, which frees you up to spend more time with your family or guests.

 There are a countless ways to dress a rice salad.
 We’re seen a few on this blog, including one wtih seafood and another with meat.
-But there’s another way to create variety, and that’s the changing up the rice.
+But there’s another, less obvious way to create variety, and that’s the changing up the rice.
 One of the most visually striking possibilities is a black rice romantically monikered riso Venero, literally meaning “Venus rice”.
 It is an excellent rice for salads as it stays firm and separate even when it’s fully cooked.

 In this lovely rice salad, riso Venere is tossed with quickly sautéed shrimp and zucchini, fruity olive oil, mint, lemon zest and just a few drops of freshly squeezed lemon juice.
 The black (actually a dark violet) rice provides a striking contrast to the pink crustacean and green vegetable.
 It’s a dish that’s bound to impress your guests.